 Images are a key part of any site’s design and you’re going to need a lot of them no matter what you’re designing.
 Ecommerce sites, in particular, tend to eat up storage fast.
 Every product you upload is going to need multiple high-resolution images, and when your store gets big enough, it’s easy to wonder where all your file space has gone.

-At Kinsta, we don’t have limits on bandwidth, only on monthly visits and disk space.
+At Kinsta, we don’t have limits on bandwidth.
+We only have caps on monthly visits and disk space.

-At Kinsta, all of our plans from Starter to Enterprise 4 have auto-scaling built in.
-This means sites hosted on Kinsta are able to scale up CPU and RAM usage as needed.
+At Kinsta, all of our plans from Starter to Enterprise 4 have are able to maximize CPU usage as needed.
+In situations where your site may require additional resources, you can quickly scale up to a more powerful plan with zero downtime.
 For sites that are expecting a huge influx of traffic – think Super Bowl ad-level numbers – we have a high-performance dedicated server solution as well.

 You’ll also want a host that won’t lock you in, one that lets you add on CPU, RAM, and other resources at any time, as you need them.
 Cloud hosting is the best solution for this since you can just upgrade your plan or request more power whenever you want and get it added instantly.